Parkinson’s Hand Test

 What are the benefits of the Parkinson's Hand Test?

-None of the three hand tests for Parkinson’s require special equipment.
-The healthcare professional simply needs to demonstrate the instructions to the patient, and all the patient has to do is perform the instructions for ten seconds per hand.
-The professional needs to observe how fast the patient can repeat the instructions within ten seconds, and if they have any difficulties performing the exercises.
+None of the three hand tests for Parkinson's require special equipment.
+The healthcare professional simply needs to demonstrate the instructions to the patient, and the patient must perform the instructions for ten seconds per hand.

 If, by any chance, your patient has arthritis, then that might hinder them from performing the Finger Tapping Test.
 Arthritis in their fingers will affect their ability to tap their thumbs and index fingers repeatedly at a fast pace.
 This will not produce ideal results.